JuliaArbTypes/ArbFloats.jl/README.md

 If you have a package that accepts AbstractFloats or Reals and does not “just work”
 with ArbFloats, please note it as an issue.
 If you have a package that works well
 with ArbFloats, do let us know.

+### More Information

+Please the notes directory for more information about ArbFloats.

 #### Hewing to the sensible